motsmachines/joker/EN/publications.md

 <h2 align="center">Publications related to the JOKER project</h2>

-  - Hempelmann Christian F. and Miller Tristan, «&nbsp;Puns: Taxonomy and phonology&nbsp;», <em>The Routledge handbook of language and humor</em>, édité par Salvatore Attardo, Routledge, 2017, <a href="https://dx.doi.org/10.4324/9781315731162-8">URL</a>.
+  - Hempelmann Christian F. and Miller Tristan, «&nbsp;Puns: Taxonomy and phonology&nbsp;», <em>The Routledge handbook of language and humor</em>, edited by Salvatore Attardo, Routledge, 2017, <a href="https://dx.doi.org/10.4324/9781315731162-8">URL</a>.

   - Guibon Gaël et al., <em>Multilingual Fake News Detection with Satire</em>, 2019, <a href="https://halshs.archives-ouvertes.fr/halshs-02391141/document">URL</a>.

-  - Kolb Waltraud and Miller Tristan, «&nbsp;Human–Computer Interaction in Pun Translation&nbsp;», <em>Using Technologies for Creative-Text Translation</em>, édité par James Hadley et al., Routledge, 2022. (à paraitre)
+  - Kolb Waltraud and Miller Tristan, «&nbsp;Human–Computer Interaction in Pun Translation&nbsp;», <em>Using Technologies for Creative-Text Translation</em>, edited by James Hadley et al., Routledge, 2022. (to be published)

   - Miller Tristan et al., «&nbsp;Predicting the Humorousness of Tweets Using Gaussian Process Preference Learning&nbsp;», <em>Procesamiento Del Lenguaje Natural</em>, 2020, p.
 37‑44. <em>DOI.org (CSL JSON)</em>, <a href="https://doi.org/10.26342/2020-64-4">URL</a>.

   -  Miller Tristan and Gurevych Iryna, «&nbsp;Automatic disambiguation of English puns&nbsp;» in <em>Proceedings of the 53rd Annual Meeting of the Association for Computational Linguistics and the 7th International Joint Conference on Natural Language Processing (ACL–IJCNLP 2015)</em>, volume 1, pp. 719–729, <a href="https://dx.doi.org/10.3115/v1/P15-1070">URL</a>.

   - Miller Tristan, Hempelmann Christian F. and Gurevych Iryna, «&nbsp;SemEval-2017 Task 7: Detection and interpretation of English puns&nbsp;», in <em>Proceedings of the 11th International Workshop on Semantic Evaluation (SemEval-2017)</em>, p.
-58–68, août 2017, <a href="https://dx.doi.org/10.18653/v1/S17-2005">URL</a>.
+58–68, August 2017, <a href="https://dx.doi.org/10.18653/v1/S17-2005">URL</a>.

-  - Miller Tristan, «&nbsp;The punster’s amanuensis: The proper place of humans and machines in the translation of wordplay&nbsp;», <em>Proceedings of the Second Workshop on Human-Informed Translation and Interpreting Technology (HiT-IT 2019)</em>, septembre 2019, p.
+  - Miller Tristan, «&nbsp;The punster’s amanuensis: The proper place of humans and machines in the translation of wordplay&nbsp;», <em>Proceedings of the Second Workshop on Human-Informed Translation and Interpreting Technology (HiT-IT 2019)</em>, September 2019, p.
 57‑74, <a href="https://doi.org/10.26615">URL</a>.

   - Regattin Fabio, <em>Traduction automatique et jeux de mots : l’incursion (ludique) d’un inculte</em>.
 2021, <a href="https://motsmachines.github.io/2021/en/submissions/Mots-Machines-2021_paper_5.pdf">URL</a>.